jerryzhao173985/clipboard-for-images/README.md

 # Clipboard For Images

-A clipboard for images including screenshots, copied images etc.
+A clipboard for images including screenshots, copied images etc.# clipboard-for-images